 Just under 50% of a stock move is directly related to its sector and industry group, which makes understanding how to analyze the strength of the stock industry group extremely important.

-Once it is determined that the general market is in a healthy uptrend (which is always our first order of importance as trend followers) the next most important factor to determine is which stock industry groups are the strongest and leading the way higher.
+Once it is determined that the general market is in a healthy uptrend (which is always most important as trend followers and the M in CANSLIM) the next most important factor to determine is which stock industry groups are the strongest and leading the way higher.

 The software I currently use to screen the market divides the stocks into 197 different ranked industry groups based on strength.

 Though this software obviously makes the process faster and easier, it is not at all necessary.
 It mostly provides an idea of what’s going on at the surface level.

 For our purposes, we need a deeper, more thorough understanding.
 We need to know not only whether a particular industry group is strong but also whether it’s relevant.

 Fortunately for those of us that don’t have access to industry group ranking software, there are many programs available (and many that are free) that give us the ability to figure this out on our own and in much greater detail.

 It is just a matter of running some simple relative strength and up on volume screens after the market closes at the end of the day.
 Maintain a watchlist of the strongest stocks in the strongest groups that you update daily.
 Also, maintain updated alerts on the names you consider to be the most actionable along the way.